Palem1988/blocknetdx-utils/README.md

 - Add test case where Token and Address are not consistent.
 - Running tests and analyzing results.
 - Comment improvements.
+- Define more precise assertion checks once the Dex is loaded with test data.
+- Add more APIs once they are available.

 # Testing model